MSO logic of the real order with the set quantifiers ranging over the Borel sets: Coding of the Borel Sets

-When speaking of the codes $c(H)$ for a Borel set $H$ we shall tacitly assume that we have a fixed representation of $H$ as a $\sigma$-Boolean combination of basic open sets in mind.
-The important point is that given a set $A$ for which we know that $A$ is the code for some $H$, there is only one such $H$ and we can decode from $c(H)$ a $\sigma$-Boolean combination of basic open sets which gives us $H$, see Lemma \ref{lm:uniqueness} below. \end{example}
+For the purposes of the Decoding Lemma \ref{lm:uniqueness} below, the important point is in the other direction, and it states that given a set $A$ for which we know that $A$ is the code for some $H$, there is only one such $H$ and from $c(H)$ we can read a $\sigma$-Boolean combination of basic open sets which gives us $H$.
+This decoding is done in an MSO-definable way, as will be proven in Main Lemma \ref{path:Pi_alpha}. \end{example}

 \begin{lemma}[{\bf The Decoding Lemma}] Suppose that for some $\alpha\in [1,\omega)$ we are given a set $S$ of branches of $T^{1+\alpha}$.
 Then: { (1)} There is an algorithm to determine if $S=c(H)$ for some set $H$, necessarily a $\Sigma_{\alpha}\cup \Pi_\alpha$-set, and